SaraSanSan/BI-learning/GoogleBI_1_2_BITools&Techniques.md

     Recognize key concepts involving how to acquire, manipulate, and integrate data with an organization's systems.
     Explain the importance of real-time monitoring to organizations.

-# BI ANALYSTS AND ENGINEERS: THE ULTIMATE TEAM PLAYERS

 ## Welcome to module 2